 Once a mail ballot has been returned to the Board, it cannot be retrieved or withdrawn.
 The same voter cannot vote in person in the polling place on Election Day unless he or she brings the mail ballot (or a portion of it) to the election judges OR completes an affidavit stating the mail ballot was never received by the voter or that it was received and lost.

-The envelope that the voter uses to Vote by Mail must have a postmark no later than Tues., March 20.
-Note: Any mail ballot that is postmarked Wed., March 21 or later cannot be counted, by law.
-If a ballot is placed in a mail drop box March 20 in the afternoon or evening, that envelope may be postmarked March 21 and will not be eligible to be counted.
+NOTE: Any mail ballot that is postmarked after Election Day cannot be counted, by law.
+If a ballot envelope is placed in a US Postal Service box on or near Election Day, that envelope may be postmarked late and may not be eligible to be counted.

--- Cancel your mail ballot and receive and cast an Election Day ballot at the polling place assigned to your precinct on Tues., March 20.
+- Cancel your mail ballot and receive and cast an Election Day ballot at the polling place assigned to your precinct on April 4, 2023 or at any Early Voting site open as a vote center on Election Day.
 If the voter has the mail ballot, that ballot should be surrendered to the election judges.
-If the voter does not have the mail ballot, the voter may cast a provisional ballot after completing a provisional-ballot affidavit.

 Military/Civilian Overseas Voters